ZeroKnowledgefm/realworld-cryptography-studygroup/docs/lesson_02-MAC-AES/index.md

 8. In AES-CBC, how can we prevent the ciphertext as well as the IV from being modified by an attacker?

-*Bonus questions..*
+---

+**Bonus questions!**

 9. What is a property of message authentication codes that are falsely attributed?
-(What do people get wrong about MACs)?
+(What do people get wrong about MACs?)

   10. Explain the properties of AES-GCM (AEAD) and demonstrate an implementation of AES-GCM.

 ---